Last updated: 12/09/2021

-- Government offices, schools, and stores remain in open and operating.
+- Government offices, schools, and stores remain open.

 - The U.S. Department of State continues to monitor developments related to COVID-19 in Iran closely.